francoisblin/personalBudget/README.md

 #### Run

-Go to the api folder and run the node.js server: `node start`
+Go to the api folder and run the node.js server: `npm start`

 Then you can check api with Postman on `http://localhost:4001`